The Story of North Country Memorials

 My first sale came in the fall of 1991.
 Over the next year I became more educated about tombstones and the trade that I was entering into.
 I began realizing how in-depth this industry could be.
 I then became open to the possibility of learning how to sandblast the lettering and design the ornamentation on the gravestones.
 Later I would also begin hand etching on black granite monuments.

 We had a difficult start but I felt sure we could grow this business.
 I really cared about my customers and wanted them to get the best that we could offer.
 We found a slogan that comes straight from our hearts: “North Country Memorials, where you feel taken care of, not taken advantage of.”
-It not only conveys my heart as well as my wife Delite’s and our two sons who work with us in the business and helps guide us in all our decisions.
+It helps guide me in all my decisions.

-We have satellite locations with indoor and outdoor displays in Lewis county and Oneida county.
-We also serve Syracuse, Watertown, Utica and Rome.
+We have a location with indoor and outdoor displays in Lewis county.
+We also serve Oneida county, Syracuse, Watertown, Utica and Rome.

 We continue to be thankful for all the years we have had serving this community and look forward to many more.

 A Monument is not because someone passed away.
 But rather to celebrate a life lived.